grro/homeconnect_webthing/README.md

 # homeconnect_webthing
 A webthing adapter of HomeConnect devices

-This project provides a [webthing API](https://iot.mozilla.org/wot/) to [HomeConnect devices](https://api-docs.home-connect.com/).
+This project provides a [webthing API](https://iot.mozilla.org/wot/) to access [HomeConnect devices](https://api-docs.home-connect.com/).
-Currently, device type dishwasher is supported only
+Currently, the device type ***dishwasher*** is supported only

-The homeconnect_webthing package exposes a http webthing endpoint for HomeConnect devices.
+The homeconnect_webthing package exposes a http webthing endpoint for each detected and supported HomeConnect devices.
 E.g.
 ```
 # webthing has been started on host 192.168.0.23
 curl http://192.168.0.23:8744/0/properties